-Wärtsilä's Acquisition of Sulzer Diesel — What It Means for Parts Sourcing
+Wärtsilä's Acquisition of Sulzer Diesel — What It Means for Spare Parts Supply

 Sulzer Diesel Ltd was one of the most technically respected names in marine propulsion.
 For decades, Sulzer two-stroke engines — in particular the RTA and RT series — powered the bulk of the world's deep-sea commercial fleet.
 The Sulzer RTA96C, in its largest bore configuration, became the most powerful diesel engine type ever built, installed aboard some of the world's largest containerships and very large crude carriers.